-Academic Standing

-All students are required to complete a minimum of 62 semester hours in the nursing major according to the progression plan.
+Academic Standing - All students are required to complete a minimum of 62 CREDITS in the nursing major according to the progression plan.
 Nursing students must earn a grade of "C" or higher in all nursing courses and maintain a 2.5 grade point average (GPA) to be in good academic standing.

-Student Advisement

-All students must meet with their advisor to prepare for registration each semester and in a proactive manner throughout the semester.
+Student Advisement - All students must meet with their advisor to prepare for registration each semester and in a proactive manner throughout the semester.
 Advisement sessions are used for planning student progression, discussing professional issues and concerns, and obtaining assistance that may be needed.
 Students are encouraged to make an appointment for advisement.

-Academic Warning

-Students earning a grade less than "C" in a nursing course at mid-term must meet with the course faculty member to develop a written plan of action to assist the student to improve academic standing.
+Academic Warning - Students earning a grade less than "C" in a nursing course at mid-term must meet with the course faculty member to develop a written plan of action to assist the student to improve academic standing.
 The plan of action will be documented on the progress report form.
 This document is placed in the student's Department of Nursing record and the student receives a copy.
-Students will receive a mid-semester grade report from the School of Professional Studies Retention Coordinator.
+Students will receive a mid-semester grade.

-Dismissal from the Program

-When a student is recommended for dismissal from the nursing program, the Department Chairperson will provide written notification of dismissal.
+Dismissal from the Program - When a student is recommended for dismissal from the nursing program, the Department Chairperson will provide written notification of dismissal.
+Students dismissed for academic reasons may apply for admission to the nursing program after one academic year.
 Students will be recommended for dismissal from the undergraduate nursing program under the following conditions: